 Common Problems With Balm of Gilead

 Balm of Gilead trees don't suffer from many common issues.
-However, the most common problem to plague these trees is bacterial canker, which causes lesions on the trunk or branches.
+However, they are susceptible to bacterial canker, which causes lesions on the trunk or branches.

 Lesions on the trunk or branches